 Good to know: While you don’t need a car to explore Las Vegas itself, you’ll need to rent a car or take tours for all the places mentioned in this article.
 For each place mentioned below, we include tips on how to visit by car and also the best tour suggestions.

 If you decide to rent a car, we recommend that you only rent it for those days when you are indeed planning to leave the city (see Las Vegas travel tips for more information).
-On this website, you can find the best deals for car hire in Las Vegas.
-We always use this site when renting cars for our road trips.
-On this site, we also found a great deal for car hire on our most recent trip to the Las Vegas area.
+We personally use and recommend this website for some of the best deals for car hire.

 How to use this map: Use your computer mouse (or fingers) to zoom in or out.
 Click on the icons to get more information about each place.
 Click the arrow on the top left corner for the index.
 Click the star next to the map’s title to add it to your Google Maps account.
 To view the saved map on your smartphone or PC, open Google Maps, click the menu and go to ‘Your Places’/’Maps’.
 If you want to print the map or see it in a bigger window, click on ‘View larger map’ in the top right corner.